B.A., Purdue University, 1977

 Amherst, MA 01003

-Christine B. McCormick has been Dean of the College of Education at the University of Massachusetts Amherst since 2005.
+Christine B. McCormick was Dean of the College of Education at the University of Massachusetts Amherst from 2005 until 2016.
 She received her Ph.D. in educational psychology, with a minor in measurement and statistics, from the University of Wisconsin-Madison.
 Previously, she was a faculty member and held administrative roles at the University of New Mexico and the University of South Carolina where she taught graduate and undergraduate courses in human growth and development, educational psychology, learning and cognition, and classroom assessment.

 Dr. McCormick is the author or coauthor of publications on a variety of topics in child development and education, including research on metacognition and cognitive strategies.
 Her publications include chapters on metacognition published in the Handbook of Psychology, 1st and 2nd Edition, published by John Wiley & Sons and in the Educational Psychology Handbook, published by the American Psychological Association.
 She also co-authored several textbooks with Michael Pressley, including Child and Adolescent Development for Educators and Educational Psychology: Learning, Instruction, Assessment.